 In particular, iron is a vital part of haemoglobin, a protein found in red blood cells that helps carry oxygen around the body.

 Having too much iron in your body can cause damage to your heart, your liver, your pancreas and your joints.

 What is being tested?

-Why would I need an iron test?
+Why would I need this test?

-How to prepare for this test
+How to prepare for the test?

 Understanding your results